 Cost of Acupuncture

 More than one acupuncture treatment is required to get the most benefit.
-Costs will vary depending on location, type of cancer, frequency of visits, and duration of treatment.
+Costs will vary depending on location, type of cancer or other health issue, frequency of visits, and duration of treatment.
 The typical cost of a single acupuncture session generally falls between $50 and $200.
 If a positive response is seen, long-term maintenance treatments are recommended.